 These statistics are pretty exciting, right?

-But, what if you’re unable to rank highly in Google’s results?
+But, what if you’re a small business and unable to rank highly in Google’s search engine results?
 Does it mean that you have no hope of generating organic traffic from it?
 You’ll learn the truth about search engine optimization in this article.

 How was I able to rank in Google’s top 10 results for several high-volume keywords?
 Well, it didn’t happen overnight.
 I’ve been actively blogging since 2007.

 In that time, I’ve written and published well over 600 posts on Quicksprout.com and a handful on Neilpatel.com.
-I also contribute to several other industry blogs.
+I also create content for several other industry blogs.